gpuweb/cts/docs/fp_primer.md

    For the case that the true value is exactly representable as a f32, this is the equivalent of exactly from above.
-In the event that the true value is not exact, then the acceptable answer for most numbers is the nearest f32 above and below the true value.
+In the event that the true value is not exact, then the acceptable answer for most numbers is either the nearest f32 above or the nearest f32 below the true value.

    For values near the subnormal range, e.g. close to zero, this becomes more complex, since an implementation may FTZ at any point.
 So if the exact